-Proper handwashing with soap and clean water is the first line of defense against super bug infection.
+Proper handwashing with soap and clean water is the first line of defense against any super bug infection.
 Often wash hands for about 30 seconds.
 Pay attention to the areas between fingers, around thumbs, and wrists.
 Use paper towels to turn off the spigot.
-Alcohol based hand sanitizers are helpful for the coronavirus, but are not as effective as proper hand washing for the flu.
-As for the corona viruses, alcohol hand sanitizer is effective.
+Alcohol based hand sanitizers are helpful for the coronavirus, but are not as effective as proper hand washing.
 Cover your mouth and nose with a tissue during a cough or a sneeze.

 Sanitize surfaces that are touched frequently with iodine spray.
 Lysol can also help.
 Do not wipe dry.
 Disinfectants must remain on the surfaces for a few minutes.
 One can also spray hands and face with iodine spray.
 Disinfect cell phone, key boards, and doorknobs twice a day.

 Drink Pure Water

 Dehydration increases the risk for a respiratory, gut, and urinary infection.
 Dehydration decreases a class of antibodies in the respiratory mucosa.
 So, if you want to reduce your risk of flu and corona virus, drink liberal amounts of pure water.